Authored with support from MinutesLink — AI note taker for cloud meetings.

 “If you have any questions or require further clarification, please contact HR at hr@company.com or stop by the HR department by Friday, March 22.”

 Writing a memo requires precision and clarity.
-Here are essential tips to craft an impactful memo.
+Here are essential steps to craft an impactful memo for your boss.

 Avoid jargon or overly complex sentences.
 Use simple, conversational terms to make your message accessible to all readers.